-Moreover, the 2018 Media and Devices Usage Report is a survey sponsored survey by Millward Brown and Televisa.
+The 2019 Media and Devices Usage Report is a survey sponsored by Televisa, IAB, and Kantar.
 In this study, people reported having subscriptions to online entertainment platforms such as Netflix (59 percent), Claro Video (12 percent), iTunes (9 percent), KLIC Cinépolis (9 percent) and Blim (6 percent).
-The same study explains that 80 percent of the people that reported being regular users of the Internet for buying products, used PayPal, 56 percent a debit card, and 44 percent a credit card.
+The same study explains that 67 percent of the people that reported being regular users of the Internet for buying products, used PayPal, 56 percent a debit card, and 44 percent a credit card.

 These trends have impact and effects on various social levels, yet there are no critical reports about them and most of the information available comes from governmental sources.